udacity-om/Udacity_Sensor_Fusion_Engineer/Setup_OpenCV_In_VisualStudio2015.md

 - Download latest OpenCV for Windows from https://opencv.org/releases/.
 I downloaded v4.1.0 at the time of writing this document.
 - Extract the package to a folder of your choice (E.g. C:\Project\Softwares\OpenCV\opencv)
 - Download opencv_contrib from https://github.com/opencv/opencv_contrib.
 Copy the file xfeatures2d.hpp and folder xfeatures2d from opencv_contrib-master\modules\xfeatures2d\include\opencv2 to C:\Project\Softwares\OpenCV\opencv\build\include\opencv2.
-This is required for using extra features and/or modules like BRISK desciptor
+This is required for using extra features and/or modules like BRISK desciptor.
+Copy the folder xfeatures2d from C:\Project\Softwares\OpenCV\opencv_contrib-master\modules to C:\Project\Softwares\OpenCV\opencv\sources\modules
 - Add the path "user-path\opencv\build\x64\vc14\bin" to the environment variable.
 Log Off and Log On.
 - Open VS2015.
 Create a new empty VC++ project.
 Set the platform to x64.
 Create an empty main.cpp.
 - Copy a sample code(for e.g. user-path\opencv\sources\samples\cpp\tutorial_code\ImgProc\Morphology_1.cpp) to the main.cpp